f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 System Settings via the API
 ===========================

 If you would prefer to automate the setup of the rSeries appliance, there are API calls for all of the examples above.
 To set the DNS configuration (servers and search domains) for appliance use the following API call.
-For any API calls to rSeries F5OS layer it is important to include the header **Content-Type** **application/yang-data+json**.
+For any API calls to rSeries F5OS layer it is important to include the header **Content-Type** **application/yang-data+json** and use port 8888 as seen below:

 .. code-block:: bash